 Keyword research is essential for a strong content strategy, but it can sometimes be overwhelming when presented with hundreds and thousands of keywords.
 With seemingly every keyword having a difficulty ranking of 70+.

 The easiest way to find keywords is to use a keyword research tool like Ahrefs or SEMrush.
-But this can also be done with our sites statistics from Google Search Console and Google Ads Keyword Planner which are available for free.
+But this can also be done with your site's statistics from Google Search Console and Google Ads Keyword Planner, which are available for free.
 These tools will give you a list of keywords related to your seed keyword and their search volume, difficulty, and other metrics.

 We can then answer questions like: